 Pollution, habitat destruction and the growing threat of climate change imperil our country’s rivers – and put sources of food and drinking water at risk.
 American Rivers is the leading conservation organization standing up to help the future of our rivers change course.
-Founded in 1973, American Rivers has more than 65,000 members and supporters, and its board is currently chaired by Alex Taylor, Cox Enterprises’ executive vice president and chief operating officer.
+Founded in 1973, American Rivers has more than 65,000 members and supporters, and its board is currently chaired by Alex Taylor, Cox Enterprises’ president and chief executive officer.

 Cox employees work with American Rivers on waterway cleanups throughout the year in various locations across the country.
 Our support helps ensure clean water, revitalize fish and wildlife habitats, improve flood protection, stop polluted runoff and sewage spills, and leave a legacy of healthy rivers.

 In 2016, we celebrated the 25th anniversary of the American Rivers National River Cleanup Program with public service announcements through Cox Communications and Cox Media Group.
 On Earth Day, Cox employees from government affairs, the Washington Bureau and Rare.us partnered with American Rivers, Anacostia Watershed Society and Groundwork to remove 2,635 pounds of trash from Kenilworth Park along the Anacostia River in Washington, D.C.